dsosd/knights_of_academia_2020_hackathon/arduino/README.md

 On the [official Arduino Website](https://www.arduino.cc/en/Tutorial/EEPROMClear) is a Tutorial for this.

+After that's done we need to install the "Adafruit NeoPixel by Adafruit" library.

+To do that, Go From the Sketch menu, > Include Library > Manage Libraries...

+In the text input box type in "NeoPixel".

+Look for "Adafruit NeoPixel by Adafruit" and select the latest version by clicking on the popup menu next to the Install button.

+Then click on the Install button.
+After it's installed, you can click the "close" button.

 After you've done that you have to edit the sketch if you added/reduced the amount of LEDs / Keys

 If you added more LED's, change